YoshiyukiKono/DRL_P3_Collaboration-and-Competition/Report.md

 ## Project History

-### First Attempt:
+### First Attempt: Multi agent DDPC modification
 First, I tried to utilize the implementation from 15.
 MADDPGLab of Lesson 2 Introduction to Multi-Agent RL.

 [Tennis_first_attempt.ipynb](./Tennis_first_attempt.ipynb)
 Although I managed to run it after I modified, the multi agent DDPG never learn at all.

-### Second Attempt: Original Implementation of multi agent DDPG
+### Second Attempt: Original implementation of multi agent DDPG
 Then, I implemented my version of multi agent DDPG based on DDPG for Project 2.
 It did not seem to work as expected.

 ### Third Attempt: "simple" DDPG
-With the , I checked some Knowledge articles and got an idea from my mentor, I saw that multi agent DDPG was not necessarily needed for this project.
+With the dissapointed result, I checked some Knowledge articles and heard my mentor's ideas.
+Then, I saw that multi agent DDPG was not necessarily needed for this project.
 I managed to realize a meaningful result with using two agents, which are ported from Project 2.

 [Tennis_simple.ipynb](./Tennis_simple.ipynb)

-### Last Attempt:
+### Last Attempt: Parameter tuning of multi agent DDPG

 After the third attempt, I realized that the values of some parameters were different between the second (and first) attempt and the successful third attempt.
-So I used the values of the DDPG versiont for the multi-agent DDPG.
+So I tried the values of the DDPG versiont for the multi-agent DDPG.
 Finally, I faced a successfull result, which is far better than the simple version.

 ## Remarks